 I was nervous our ice rink would not survive the nor’easter!
 However, to my pleasant surprise, it was very easy to dig the ice rink out of the snowstorm and bring it back to its original condition.
 You just need to shovel off the snow that has accumulated on your backyard ice rink.
 The trick in making it manageable is to shovel off the snow frequently so you are not overwhelmed with a lot of snow to clear on the ice rink.
 Especially if you know you will get a lot of snow accumulation on the ice rink.

 After you shovel off the snow, smooth out your ice rink with your DIY zamboni by adding water and smoothing the top layer of ice with a squeegee or mop.
 Use the shovel or snow scraper to scrape off any excess snow or ice off your backyard ice rink.

 Final Thoughts on Building a Backyard Ice Rink

 Backyard ice skating rinks are great fun for the entire family.
 You can’t beat the unlimited ice time for ice hockey or figure skating practices.
 And it will definitely motivate your kids to stay active during the cold, winter months.
 Remember, the most important thing about building your backyard ice rink is to make sure you start with a level surface.
 And don’t forget, you need to build your backyard ice rink near a water source.
+Also, I suggest getting the largest ice rink you can afford because I learned quickly that it’s not a lot of fun for your kids to ice skate in a small ice rink- the bigger the better!
 Good luck with your project!
 Have Fun!